DUI Lawyer in Mesa, AZ

 - Going well over the speed limit, particularly in a school zone

-What Happens if You Get Charged With a DUI or Vehicular Crime in Arizona?
+What Are the Penalties a DUI or Vehicular Crime in Arizona?

 Is a Vehicular Crime a Felony or a Misdemeanor in Arizona?